cy-srds/zephyr-example-filesystem-littlefs/README.rst

 <https://github.com/Infineon/mtb-littlefs>` that implements the littlefs-compatible block device drivers for different storage
 devices such as SD card and NOR flash.

-example features a 5-segment CAPSENSE&trade; slider and two CAPSENSE&trade; buttons.
-Button 0 turns the LED ON, button 1 turns the LED OFF, and the slider controls the brightness of the LED.
-The code example also demonstrates monitoring CAPSENSE&trade; data using the CAPSENSE&trade; tuner GUI tool.
-This project uses the `CAPSENSE&trade; Middleware Library <https://github.com/Infineon/capsense>`.

 Requirements
 ************

 The board hardware must have storage device SD card or a QSPI NOR flash.
-This sample is intended to be used with `CY8CPROTO-062-4343W PSoC&trade; 6 Wi-Fi Bluetooth® prototyping kit <https://www.cypress.com/CY8CPROTO-062-4343W>`.
+This sample is intended to be used with `CY8CPROTO-062-4343W PSoC™ 6 Wi-Fi Bluetooth® prototyping kit <https://www.infineon.com/CY8CPROTO-062-4343W>`.

+Refer to the Zephyr `Getting Started Guide <https://docs.zephyrproject.org/latest/develop/getting_started/index.html>`_ for more details on how to setup and run applications in Zephyr.

 Building and Running
 ********************